Reverberation-based Features for Sound Event Localization and Detection with Distance Estimation

 \subsection{Results}

+Table\,\ref{tab:results} summarizes the results obtained using the proposed distance features, with 95\% confidence intervals estimated via the jackknife variance method \cite{efron:1981:jackknife} through leave-one-out resampling across the 78 test sequences.
+Beyond the baseline configuration, i.e., a CNN-Conformer trained on log-mel spectrograms, IVs, and one of our proposed features (rows 5–8), we conducted additional experiments.
+These include: combining autocorrelation and DRR-based features (rows 9–10); replacing FOA-derived log-mel spectrograms and IVs with MIC-based SALSA-Lite features \cite{Nguyen:2021:SALSALiteAF} (row 1); and evaluating CDPD distance features \cite{Yeow:2025:CDPDdistFeat}, designed for SALSA and SALSA-Lite (rows 2–3).
+Additionally, given the popularity of ResNet-Conformer architectures in SELD research \cite{Wang:2023:ACS,dong:2025:anExperimStudy,Abolfazli:2024:3dseld_withresnet,Xue:2023:resnetConf}, row 4 reports results using stpACC features with a ResNet-Conformer (RC) instead of the CNN-Conformer.

+Replacing log-mel and IVs with SALSA-Lite (row 1) degraded performance, likely due to spatial format differences: SALSA-Lite derives from MIC, whereas IVs originate from FOA, which typically performs better on DCASE datasets.
+We believe this is because FOA is analytically derived from a 32-channel Eigenmike, while MIC uses only a four-channel subset.
+This disparity may also explain the weaker performance of CDPD features.
+In contrast, our features work with both FOA and MIC, providing a clear advantage over CDPD.
+Using a ResNet-Conformer instead of a CNN-Conformer (row 4) also reduced performance, possibly because the deeper architecture requires more extensive pre-training.

-The results obtained using the proposed distance features are presented in Table\,\ref{tab:results}.
-Confidence intervals were estimated using the jackknife estimate of variance \cite{efron:1981:jackknife}, applying the leave-one-out resampling technique to each of the 78 sequences in the test set.
-The table shows that all tested distance features contributed to a reduction in $RDE$, leading to an overall improvement in $SELD$ score.
-A small but not significant improvement was observed in $F_{\leq 20^{\circ}/1}$.
+Results with log-mel spectrograms and IVs indicate that all proposed distance features contributed to reducing $RDE$, leading to overall $SELD$ score improvement.
+A small improvement was also observed in $F_{\leq 20^{\circ}/1}$.